maxitect/blog/public/posts/the-spec-trap-can-amazons-kiro-replace-thoughtful-ai-development.md

 ## What KIRO is missing (and what to do to fill that gap)

-The HULA workflow's strength lies in its emphasis on human agency and deliberate decision-making throughout the development process.
+Our HULA workflow's strength lies in its emphasis on human agency and deliberate decision-making throughout the development process.
 The [IQRE methodology](/posts/ai-in-the-loop-reflections-on-delivering-the-hula-workshops-at-founders-coders) (**Iterate**, **Question**, **Review/Create**, **Explain**) ensures that AI suggestions are always filtered through human judgment and project-specific requirements.

 Most critically, having a `STANDARDS.md` or `CLAUDE.md` live document establishes coding conventions before any implementation begins.
 This prevents the maintainability issues I encountered with KIRO-generated code.
 When AI knows your preferred patterns, naming conventions, and architectural principles, it produces code that fits your project rather than generic implementations.